anugrahk21/Project-Cerberus/README.md

 3. **Jailbreak Attempts**: Judge 2's semantic analysis catches DAN mode, roleplaying tricks, and social engineering that bypasses keyword filters.

+4. **Rate Limit Bypass Attempts**: Dual-layer enforcement:
+   - Frontend localStorage can be cleared, but backend IP tracking is the source of truth
+   - Rolling 24-hour window prevents midnight reset exploits
+   - Returns HTTP 429 with exact retry-after countdown

-4. **Judge Evasion**: The fail-closed architecture means if an attacker finds a way to crash a judge (e.g., via API rate limits), the system blocks the request instead of allowing it through.
+5. **Judge Evasion**: The fail-closed architecture means if an attacker finds a way to crash a judge (e.g., via API rate limits), the system blocks the request instead of allowing it through.

-5. **Information Disclosure**: Generic error messages prevent attackers from learning about internal security mechanisms.
+6. **Information Disclosure**: Generic error messages prevent attackers from learning about internal security mechanisms.

-6. **Reconnaissance**: IP logging enables detection of repeated attack attempts from the same source."
+7. **Reconnaissance**: IP logging enables detection of repeated attack attempts from the same source."

 ---